 The stimulation-dependent decrease of the miniature endplate potential amplitude in this patient was consistent with a defect in the resynthesis and the vesicular packaging of ACh.
 Candidate proteins for this type of defect were the presynaptic high-affinity presynaptic choline transporter, choline acetyltransferase, the vesicular acetylcholine (ACh) transporter, or the vesicular proton pump.
 Direct sequencing of choline acetyltransferase (ChAT) revealed two heteroallelic missense mutations in the gene’s coding region (R482G and R560H).
 Neither mutation significantly altered choline acetyltransferase expression in fibroblasts, but biochemical analysis of the kinetic properties of bacterially expressed choline acetyltransferase harboring R482G or R560H reduced the catalytic efficiency of the enzyme to 28% and 2% of wild-type, respectively.
 The combined clinical, EMG, and laboratory findings established that the patient suffered from a presynaptic congenital myasthenic syndrome caused by a molecular defect in choline acetyltransferase.

-In the Mayo cohort, the pure presynaptic syndromes were the least frequent, accounting for only 6% of the total.
+In the Mayo cohort (N of 359), the pure presynaptic syndromes were the least frequent, accounting for only 6% of the total.
 A presynaptic component consisting of reduced quantal release by nerve impulse is also present in endplate acetylcholinesterase deficiency (41), in the Dok-7 (14; 134) and GFPT1 (137) myasthenias, and in a centronuclear myopathy-associated myasthenia (72).

 The postsynaptic syndromes and those associated with endplate development and maintenance account for 77% of the cases.
 Within this group, a kinetic abnormality or deficiency of AChR accounts for 51% of all cases.